mm326/http-lambda-hello-world-java/README.md

 # http-lambda-hello-world-java

-A hello world aws java http restful lambda, with dagger2 for dependency injection.
+A hello world aws java http restful lambda with dagger2 for dependency injection.

 Performs simple CRUD operations on a user object